Bertin Projection (1953)

 End of the line, then, in terms of the quest for a formula.
 But weren’t the clues sufficient to create a formula that would take this approach?
 Let’s recap: we had the “visual” projection method in the literal sense; the search for minimal distortion in continents; the preservation of areas on the continents... and the drawing!

 After much probing, drawing and redrawing the map, the light finally turned on.
-Starting from a Briesemeister projection, and applying some “warping” to it, one ends up getting a “fairly good” superposition with Bertin’s drawing, as it had been reproduced and diffused since then.
+Starting from a Briesemeister projection, and applying some “warping” to it, one ends up getting a “fairly good” superposition with Bertin’s drawing, as it had been reproduced and distributed since then.

 You can also download base maps created with this projection, in SVG format.